Deiosha/class-01.md/README.md

 #### Class 1 Reading:

 1. I am searching for you for clients.
-I search for you for Sevres.
+I search for you for servers.
 So you both can speak to each other.
 Your language is like a passage.
 It is a foundation of data exchange.
 2. ......
 3. You can locate images to access to a website by informing the HTML where the image stays, and the image can usually be seen in the directory.
 The layout you can use is images/your-image-filename.
 4. Strings are a form of data that can be depicted in a text form and written using single or double quotes.
 Quotes do not surround numbers; they are used to manipulate numbers.